 Rock & Roll Renegades - Live at Warehorne music festival

-Also check out For Emotion (local rock/alternative band) and Anderida (Hamstreet based folk trio)
+Also check out The Take Down (local rock/punk band) and Anderida (Hamstreet based folk trio)

 Includes travel jottings, local sayings and a free surreal short story here

 The house on the corner of Ashford Road and Warehorne Road is believed to be the oldest in the village.
 It was a bakery until the 1980s, and a post office too until 1970, when a new post office was built at Bridgewell (now a private house in the one-way street).
 In the 80s the post office moved to the Mace store (now the dancing school), finally settling at its current location in the McColl's store, which itself was previously an independent store, then VG and then Costcutter.
 Hamstreet was briefly graced with a baker's shop again when the Chocoloate Box newsagency closed in 2012.
 There was a second newsagency (Harden's) located at Old Stores House in The Street until the 1990s.

 Prior to its current use as a beauty therapy outlet, the shop at Woodville was an antiques shop, and before this a butcher's store.
 When the butchery closed in the 1980s, a butcher's counter was positioned at the rear of the VG store for a number of years.
 Villagers had a choice of garages, both with filling stations, at the time too.
 The second of these, Tippen's, was located where the small housing development between the former Chocolate Box and the church now stands.

 Until the 1990s Hamstreet had a police house in Warehorne Road.
 The Indian restaurant was the original site of Hamstreet School until the current school was built in 1882.
 Prior to its current use it was an antique shop, a photocopier centre, a tea room and the Master's restaurant.